chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 - For the [Cell Ontology], data submitters may [suggest a new term](https://github.com/obophenotype/cell-ontology/issues/new?assignees=bvarner-ebi&labels=new+term+request%2C+cellxgene&template=a_adding_term_cellxgene.md&title=%5BNTR-cxg%5D) and [notify the curation team](mailto:cellxgene@chanzuckerberg.com) of the pending term request, so that the datasets can be updated once the term is available.

-  To meet cellxgene schema requirements, the most accurate available CL term MUST be used until the new term is available.
+  To meet CELLxGENE schema requirements, the most accurate available CL term MUST be used until the new term is available.
 For example if `cell_type_ontology_term_id` describes a relay interneuron, but the most accurate available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000099) for *interneuron*, then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
 If no appropriate high-level term can be found or the cell type is unknown, then the most accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for *native cell*.
 Users will still be able to access more specific cell type annotations that have been submitted with the dataset (but aren't required by the schema).

 - For all other ontologies, data submitters may submit a [request to the curation team](mailto:cellxgene@chanzuckerberg.com) during the submission process.